 Q: Ok, I’m convinced.
 But is it even possible for teacher travel grants to diversify participants?

 A: YES.
-The Boston chapter of the amazing Fund For Teachers grant revamped their selection process when they realized that there was usually only one teacher of color selected a year for the yearly cohort of 20 grant recipients — and sometimes there were ZERO.
+The Boston Teachers Union chapter of the amazing Fund For Teachers grant revamped its selection process when its leadership realized that there were strikingly few teachers of color selected for each yearly cohort of 20 to 30 grant recipients — and sometimes there were ZERO.

-Now, since FFT Boston has improved its selection process (concrete details about this in the next section of this article), a full ONE THIRD of their fellows are educators of color!
+This year, since FFT Boston improved its selection process (concrete details about this in the next section of this article), a full ONE THIRD of their fellows are educators of color!

 Please note that I said, “improved their selection process”.
 A classically problematic response to diversification efforts is, “Are you saying we should LOWER the standards for admission in order to get diverse candidates?
 Won’t that hurt the quality program?
 Haven’t we already been picking from the best people out there in the best possible way?”